Don Grashey

-Dominic Michael Guarasci (November 1, 1925 – September 12, 2005), better known as Don Grashey, was a songwriter and music producer, best known as the owner of Zero Records.
+Dominic Michael Guarasci (November 1, 1925 – September 12, 2005), better known as Don Grashey, was a Canadian songwriter and music producer, best known as the owner of Zero,Gaiety and Golden Eagle records.

-Early life

-Grashey was born in 1925 in Port Arthur, Ontario (now known as Thunder Bay).
-As a teenager Grashey first dabbled as a songwriter, teaming up with singer Jim Amadeo (aka Buddy DeVal).
-Together they struggled for more than a decade trying to get a foothold in a music industry that was still in its infancy, especially in Canada, so most of their efforts were directed to record companies and publishing houses in the U.S.

 Producing career

 In the late 1950s, Grashey met Chuck Williams in Thunder Bay, and the pair moved to Vancouver where with the financial help of Norm Burley, a retired lumber industry executive, and Art Phillips (who would later become Mayor of Vancouver), they formed Zero Records.
 Don was the company's President, overseeing the A&R Department and the publishing company Trilite Music.
 Grashey ran the business as he saw fit, signed the acts he wanted to record and promoted them without interference from any of the other shareholders.
 He had cheque-signing privileges for the company bank account to prevent any recurrence of a previous fiasco he had with Jury Records.

 In 1955, Grashey began to broaden his involvement in the music industry with this budding new star under his wing, Grashey wrote the song "Are You Mine", and had Myrna Lorrie and Buddy DeVal record it as a duet.
 Their Abbott Records release in 1955 zoomed to the top of the charts in the U.S. The classic song became so popular that two other duet versions were released simultaneously in the U.S. with Ginny Wright & Tom Tall scoring a #2 hit and Red Sovine and Goldie Hill earning a Top 20 hit…all charting and being played on radio at the same time.
 "Are You Mine" has since been recorded by George Jones & Margie Singleton, Ernest Tubb & Loretta Lynn, Lucille Starr & Bob Regan, Carroll Baker & Jerry Palmer, George & June Pasher, and others.